Prediction is very difficult, especially if it is about the future.

 The Solution Roadmap

-The Solution Roadmap in Figure 3 provides a multiyear view of planned epics and capabilities time for a specific solution and timeframe within the portfolio.
+The Solution roadmap in Figure 3 provides a multiyear view of planned epics and capabilities time for a specific solution and timeframe within the portfolio.

 Figure 3.
 The solution roadmap for an autonomous delivery vehicle